 What was most remarkable about Rose Viteles, however, was her transformation from an assimilated American Jewish woman to an activist in the Yishuv’s inner circles.
 When she arrived in Palestine in 1926, she had little knowledge of Judaism and no Zionist background whatsoever.
 Yet within a short time, she came to identify completely with the Yishuv and was one of its prominent and outstanding members.

 Little in Rose Viteles’s background would seem to have prepared her for her double life in Jerusalem.
 Born in New York City in 1892 and raised in Cincinnati, Ohio, she came from a family with minimal Jewish awareness.
 Her mother, originally from Lemberg (Lvov), was the only one of seven sisters to marry a Jew; her father, Jacob Rassell, who had immigrated to the United States from Minsk, had rebelled against his yeshiva education.
-Her mother observed some of the traditions, such as lighting candles on Friday night, and tried to keep a kosher home, but her father was a freethinker, a member of the IWW (Industrial Workers of the World).
-Her two younger brothers did not have a bar mitzvah.
-The family never had a Seder at home and celebrated Jewish holidays in a very perfunctory way.
+Her mother observed some of the traditions, such as lighting candles on Friday night, and tried to keep a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher home, but her father was a freethinker, a member of the IWW (Industrial Workers of the World).
+Her two younger brothers did not have a Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvah.
+The family never had a Lit. "order."
+The regimen of rituals, songs and textual readings performed in a specific order on the first two nights (in Israel, on the first night) of Passover.seder at home and celebrated Jewish holidays in a very perfunctory way.
 She “did not know an Aleph from a Bet.”

 Her Jewish consciousness was stimulated to some extent by her involvement in Jewish social work.
 At the age of twenty she volunteered to work with teenagers at the local Jewish settlement house and later became Executive Secretary of the Big Brother Movement in Cincinnati.
 After her marriage to Harry Viteles in 1919, she moved to Philadelphia, where she worked for the Jewish Children’s Bureau and the Orphans Guardian Society.

 However, her real introduction to Jewish life came through her husband, who had a much stronger Jewish background than she did.
-When Harry Viteles traveled throughout Europe on behalf of JDC, Rose accompanied him; in 1923, she had her first encounter with Orthodox Jewish life in a shtetl in Eastern Europe.
+When Harry Viteles traveled throughout Europe on behalf of JDC, Rose accompanied him; in 1923, she had her first encounter with Orthodox Jewish life in a (Yiddish) Small-town Jewish community in Eastern Europe.shtetl in Eastern Europe.

 In 1925, Harry Viteles asked her to join him in Palestine, where he had been appointed General Manager of the Central Bank of Cooperative Institutions.
 He warned her that life in Jerusalem was primitive by American standards.
 Undaunted, Rose Viteles sailed for Palestine in April 1926 with her two-year-old daughter, Helen.
 She promptly fell in love with the country, especially with Jerusalem.
 To the amazement of friends, she coped easily with the lack of conveniences, describing them with humor and understatement in her memoirs.
 Her major problem was learning to speak Hebrew.
 But while she never completely mastered the language, her lack of fluency did not impede her integration into the life of the city.
-She lived in Jerusalem from 1926 to 1957, when, already seriously ill, she returned to the United States for an extended visit with her family.
-She died in the United States in 1959.
+She lived in Jerusalem for the next 30 years.

 In 1931 Rose Viteles became a member of the Palestine Council of Hadassah, which had been established in 1930 to supervise Hadassah’s non-medical activities in Palestine.
 The Council consisted of about a dozen women, many of them American, and most of them wives of prominent Jerusalemites.

-Rose Viteles’s second Hadassah project was the administration of playgrounds, a novel concept in the Yishuv, financed by the Bertha Guggenheimer fund.
+Rose Viteles’s second Hadassah project was the administration of playgrounds, a novel concept in the Yishuv, financed by the Bertha Guggenheimer Fund.
 These included not only play areas but also facilities for arts and crafts and other recreational activities.
-By 1944, the project had expanded from three playgrounds to thirty-five and included an overnight summer camp, a day camp and clubs for underprivileged teenagers; by 1950, there were nearly fifty playgrounds.
+By 1944, the project had expanded from three playgrounds to 35 and included an overnight summer camp, a day camp and clubs for underprivileged teenagers; by 1950, there were nearly 50 playgrounds.
 These programs were eventually taken over by the Israel Ministry of Education.

 The Palestine Council’s major project was the School Luncheons program, which had been established in the 1920s to provide needy schoolchildren with a hot cooked meal daily.
 In 1994, the program encompassed 27,000 children and included instruction and food preparation.